-Alanna Bell provides neurostimulation-assisted EMDR, Heart-Centered Hypnotherapy, intuitive art workshops, and breath work to help clients connect with their inner guidance, resolve any deep, subconscious roots of prior experiences, and navigate the crossroads of life.
+Alanna Bell provides neurostimulation-assisted EMDR, Heart-Centered Hypnotherapy, intuitive art, and breathwork to help clients connect with their inner guidance, resolve any deep, subconscious roots of prior experiences, and navigate the crossroads of life.

 Alanna holds a Master’s degree in professional counseling as well as a second M.A. in professional school counseling, so she is great with both adults and children.
 Alanna has several years of experience with integrative mental health services in conjunction with primary care clinics, schools, and mental health centers, all of which which have provided her significant insight into medical and physical issues that impact our psychological well being.
 Her years as a school counselor also give her special insight into children with learning disabilities and strategies that may help students be more successful.

 Alanna’s extensive experience, variety of therapeutic tools, and ability to hold a safe space with compassion and awareness have been greatly appreciated by our clients.

 Robert Kurtz serves as the business and finance director of NeuroGrove.
 He manages many of the behind-the-scenes processes that allow NeuroGrove to successfully continue supporting our clients.
 Robert holds a Master’s degree in Public Health and is in the final stages of a doctorate in Healthcare Systems.

 Robert is a budding futurist and visionary who is passionate about improving the human condition through compassion, creativity, innovation, technology, and global engagement.
 He is especially driven to make improvements on and find solutions for the technology-driven healthcare industry.
 In the past, Robert has worked in many fields, including fitness and wellness instructor, author of academic research, public health speaker, dental office owner, and co-founder of several start-up companies.